ufo-github/ponyfoo/dat/contributing-guidelines.md

 ![Some of the articles in Pony Foo][banner]

-To give you an idea of what we're looking for, we suggest checking out these inspiring writers: [Sara Soueidan][sara], [Zach Holman][holman], [Zach Leatherman][zach], and [Jeff Atwood][jeff]'s older articles.
+To give you an idea of what we're looking for, we suggest checking out these inspiring writers: [Sara Soueidan][sara], [Zach Holman][holman], [Zach Leatherman][zach], and [Jeff Atwood][jeff].
 The best way to learn how to write immersing prose is, unsurprisingly, to read a lot.
 Maybe check out [The Sense of Style][sense], while you're at it.

 There isn't a required word count or minimum amount of images you need to meet.
 We're looking for well-rounded articles, but a specific word count isn't imposed.